sandialabs/SNL-SWAN/source/best_practices.rst

    :width: 350pt
    :align: center

-This grid treatment in combination with SWAN’s obstacle treatment has some implications which should be noted.
+This grid treatment in combination with SWAN's obstacle treatment has some implications which should be noted.
 Figure 5 shows the various ways in which obstacles can interact with the computational grid.

 .. figure:: _static/Fig6.jpg
    :width: 350pt